Events & Programs

 Join Merrymeeting Audubon and the Kennebec Estuary Land Trust (KELT) to explore Whiskeag Creek where it empties into the Kennebec River at Thorne Head.

-Meet at the north end of the Bath Plaza parking lot near McDonald’s at 7:30 a.m. to carpool, or at Sewall Woods on Whiskeag Road at 8:00 a.m.
+Meet at the Bath Shopping Plaza parking lot, across from McDonald’s, to carpool or, at Sewall Woods on Whiskeag Road at 8:00 a.m.
 FMI call Ted Allen at 729-8661.